Blackburn and Seafield Credit Union

 - Livingston (Warehouse at Deans Ind.
 Est.); open for collections Mon-Fri 9.30am-11am

 - West Calder; Wed 2.30pm-4.30pm (home deliveries only)

 - Whitburn Foodbank Charity Shop; open for collections Mon, Wed, Fri 12noon-3pm

 We currently have 150 partner referral agencies in West Lothian.
-In order to deal with the anticipated increase in demand & of people looking to access a foodbank for fear they cannot access food in the shops, we will be pointing all our referral agencies to point potential clients to call Bathgate Advice Shop 01506 283000 or the Citizens Advice Bureau 01506 432977 to access a phone referral.
+In order to deal with the anticipated increase in demand & of people looking to access a foodbank, we will be pointing all our referral agencies to point potential clients to call Bathgate Advice Shop 01506 283000 or the Citizens Advice Bureau 01506 432977 to access a phone referral.
 Both services have access to all relevant information on potential service users to identify whether their request for food is authentic and a genuine crisis situation.

 Ensuring Food Is Accessed By Those In Self-isolation